2445267945/CodeFix/README_EN.md

 ## Project Philosophy

-CodeFix is not trying to prove that its Coding Agent is "better than Codex".
+Cando is not trying to prove that its Coding Agent is "better than Codex".

 Instead, the project is an attempt to understand what happens after an Agent moves beyond "calling an LLM" and starts performing real software engineering tasks: